Skip to content

 Redesigning

 When redesigning a building, the structure and layout change to better suit the new user's needs.
-An example of redesigning a building would be changing the floor plan of large office space to accommodate smaller offices.
+An example of redesigning a building would be changing the floor plan of a large office space to accommodate smaller offices.
 Redesigns are easier than retrofits because the building is already designed to accommodate the proposed changes.

 How Accurate Square Footage Numbers and Floor Plans can Assist in Adaptive Reuse Cases and Analysis